-(1) When a dog is declared a dangerous dog, the dog may be impounded.
+- (1) When a dog is declared a dangerous dog, the dog may be impounded.
 Such dog shall be held in the animal shelter or a secure veterinary hospital until a hearing is held to determine the dog's status or the deadline for requesting such a hearing has passed.
 Upon demand, the owner of a dog that is declared dangerous shall immediately surrender the dog to an animal control officer or police officer.
-Refusal to surrender a dog that is declared dangerous to an animal control officer or police officer is a gross misdemeanor.

-(2) (A) When a dog is declared a potentially dangerous dog, the dog may be impounded.
+Refusal to surrender a dog that is declared dangerous to an animal control officer or police officer is a gross misdemeanor. - (2) The owner of the dog is responsible for all costs incurred as a result of the impoundment and/or holding of the dof declared dangerous.(A) When a dog is declared a potentially dangerous dog, the dog may be impounded.
 The law enforcement or animal control officer may require that such dog be held in the animal shelter or a secure veterinary hospital until a hearing is held to determine the animal's status and/or ownership or the deadline for requesting such a hearing has passed.
 If a dog declared potentially dangerous is not impounded, the owner shall comply with all requirements imposed by the department.
 The owner of a dog that is declared potentially dangerous shall immediately surrender the dog to an animal control officer or police officer upon the order of that officer.
-Refusal to surrender a dog that is declared potentially dangerous to an animal control officer or police officer is a misdemeanor.

-(B) From the date of initial declaration of potentially dangerous dog by an animal control officer, unless and until said declaration shall be rescinded, the owner must keep the dog confined in a proper enclosure that is securely enclosed and locked, unless the dog is securely leashed and humanely muzzled or otherwise securely restrained.

-(3) From the date of initial declaration of potentially dangerous dog an animal control officer, unless and until said declaration shall be rescinded and the restrictions imposed thereby annulled, it shall be unlawful for any person to allow or permit such dog to:

-(A) Be unconfined on the premises of such person; or

-(B) Go beyond the premises of such person unless such dog is securely leashed using a chain leash and humanely muzzled or otherwise securely restrained.

-(C) The department may impose any additional restrictions contained in RCW 16.08 for dangerous or potentially dangerous dogs, as now exists or as may be amended hereafter.
+Refusal to surrender a dog that is declared potentially dangerous to an animal control officer or police officer is a misdemeanor. - (B) From the date of initial declaration of potentially dangerous dog by an animal control officer, unless and until said declaration shall be rescinded, the owner must keep the dog confined in a proper enclosure that is securely enclosed and locked, unless the dog is securely leashed and humanely muzzled or otherwise securely restrained. - (3) From the date of initial declaration of potentially dangerous dog an animal control officer, unless and until said declaration shall be rescinded and the restrictions imposed thereby annulled, it shall be unlawful for any person to allow or permit such dog to: - (A) Be unconfined on the premises of such person; or - (B) Go beyond the premises of such person unless such dog is securely leashed using a chain leash and humanely muzzled or otherwise securely restrained. - (C) The department may impose any additional restrictions contained in RCW 16.08 for dangerous or potentially dangerous dogs, as now exists or as may be amended hereafter.

-(4) Any potentially dangerous dog may be confiscated by the City if the dog is not confined as set forth herein.
-The owner is subject to boarding charges as set forth in section 6.20.320, in addition to all penalties set forth in this chapter.

-(5) These requirements take effect immediately upon notification that the dog is declared potentially dangerous and remain in force during any appeal of a declaration that a dog is potentially dangerous.

-(6) This section also applies to any dog declared potentially dangerous under any prior ordinance and prior to the effective date of this ordinance.
-Any dog declared dangerous prior to the effective date of this ordinance must comply with all conditions imposed by the department.
+- (4) Any potentially dangerous dog may be confiscated by the city if the dog is not confined as set forth herein.
+The owner is subject to boarding charges as set forth in YMC 6.20.320, in addition to all penalties set forth in this chapter. - (5) These requirements take effect immediately upon notification that the dog is declared potentially dangerous and remain in force during any appeal of a declaration that a dog is potentially dangerous. - (6) This section also applies to any dog declared potentially dangerous under any prior ordinance and prior to the effective date of the ordinance codified in this chapter.
+Any dog declared dangerous prior to the effective date of the ordinance codified in this chapter must comply with all conditions imposed by the department.
+(Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018).